google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

     <tr>
       <td><b>To Test</b></td>
       <td>
         Enter the payment flow.
-Instead of filling out a conventional form, the user should be able to pay easily via the native UI provided by the Payment Request API.
+Instead of filling out a conventional form, verify the user is able to pay easily via the native UI provided by the Payment Request API.
       </td>
     </tr>